A Festive Dish in the Colors of the Mexican Flag

 Place 1 stuffed chile on each plate.

 Spoon enough nogada over each chile to completely cover it.
 Sprinkle with pomegranate seeds and minced parsley.
-Top with 1 or 2 leafs of parsley.
+Top with 1 or 2 parsley leaves.
 Chiles en nogada are served gently warmed with the sauce at room temperature.

 Looks delicious, doesn’t it?
 Provecho!